jaabell/jaabell/content/pages/01about.md

 Title: About
-Date: 2016-05-31 22:54:07
+Date: 2016-10-10 15:23:33
 Author: jaabell
 Slug: 01about

 [![me][]][me]

 I am a chilean professor working at [Universidad de los Andes][] within the *Civil Infrastructure Systems* group.

-My research focuses on modeling and simulation of nonlinear soils and structures under earthquake loading (see [RealESSI Simulator][]) both using deterministic and probabilistic (stochastic) models.
+My research focuses on the study of nonlinear  structure-soil systems under earthquake loading (see [RealESSI Simulator][]), through modeling and simulation.
+An important aspect of my research is that I place strong emphasis on the correct description of seismic wave propagation from source to site.

 A major goal for me is to leverage the use of high-performance computing as the enabling technology that will allow the profession to move forward in terms of the power of analysis available to engineers.

 [![cis][]][cis]